Your local Costa Rica Travel agency, since 1999

 So Many Parks, So Little Time!

 Depending on the park that you visit, you could peer into a volcano crater, dip your toes in the ocean, look for sloths or monkeys, marvel at giant tree ferns, walk around archeological ruins, or see the site of the most famous battle in Costa Rica’s history.
+There is really no other way to say it: these parks have it all, and in great abundance.

 Wildlife also varies greatly.
 If you have your heart set on seeing particular animals, make sure to check whether those animals are native to the areas you are visiting.
 For example, Manuel Antonio is a great place to see white-faced monkeys, as is Tortuguero for sea turtles.